Can I make up for missing credit points that I need in order to qualify for admission to the MA programme?

 I’d like to change my minor option.
 How should I proceed?

-Decisions concerning minor options are taken at the beginning of the first semester via this web form.
-A minor option can only be changed once – at the latest in the first teaching week of the second regular semester.
-After a compulsory counselling session with a programme leader, you have to make a written application for a change of minor option.
-Application forms are available on request from the programme leader for your course.
+Decisions concerning minor options are made at the beginning of the first semester via this web form.
+A minor option can only be changed once – at the latest in the first teaching week of the second semester.
+After a telephone counselling session with a study coordinator, you have to make a written application for a change of minor option.
+Application forms are available on request from the study coordinators.
 The completed form should be sent to the Examinations Office.